mnkhee/user-docs-project/README.md

 ## Conclusion

 This document went over our understanding of CRD in Javascript, which was something we learnt in our COMP 1537 - Web Development course.
+The document also instructs users on how to use three of the four main functions for manipulating data, CRUD.

+These functions include:

+- Creating data.
+- Reading data.
+- Deleting data.

 We were given an opportunity to practice writing clear and concise instructions for user's to follow, which is a skill that can be applied to in the future.